Technology and the pressures of modern life

 - 96% of young people in the UK use instant messaging every day

 - Almost three in ten 12-to-15-year-olds visit their main social media account more than ten times a day

 - Younger generations are more willing to give out personal information (pictures, physical descriptions, details of their lives) to people they don’t know

-- Teenagers are playing online games for longer, and using them to escape emotional problems; as a result, they may be vulnerable issues with academic work and socialisation
+- Teenagers are playing online games for longer, and using them to escape emotional problems, like anxiety from academic work and socialisation

 Technology and mental health issues

 Liu yi Lin, B.A., Sidani, J. E., Shensa, A., Radovic, A., Miller, E., Colditz, J. B., Hoffman, B. L., Giles, L. M., and Primack, B. A. (2016).
 Association between Social Media Use and Depression among U.S. Young Adults.
 Depress Anxiety, 33(4), pp. 323-331.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4853817/.

 We rarely get a day off from our devices, and more usually we’re exposed to them for hours on end.
 This can have significant effects on our mental health.

 It’s important to note that technological developments have some upsides for our mental health:Boyd, D. (2014).
 The Social Lives of Networked Teens.
 New Haven, CT: Yale University Press, p.23.
 Boot, W.R., Blakely, D.P. and Simons, D.J.
 (2011).
 ‘Do action video games improve perception and cognition?’
 Frontiers in Psychology, [online] 2, p.226.
 Available at: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3171788/ [accessed 4 Sept.
 2017].

 - Social media can allow access to larger social circles, helping us to feel connected and less isolated